h-REA/holo-rea-proto/docs/web-api.md

 available to the web API.
 It would be uncharacteristically easy, in fact, because it is never stored and thus never relies on the holochain API functions.

+_note: the property names will be changed in the next version to "unit" and "numericValue"._

 ### `Date` type
 [`Date`]: #date-type